rouven-spiess/CS230_Microcrystal_Facet_Segmentation/README.md

 * [Contact](#contact)

 ## General info
-Add more general information about project.
-What the purpose of the project is?
-Motivation?
+The goal of this project is to build an appropriate CNN architecture that is able to perform semantic segmentation of nanocrystal facets.
 ## Screenshots
 ![Example screenshot](predictions2.png)

 ## Technologies
-* python - version 1.0
+* python - version 3.6
 * keras - version 2.0
 * python_opencv - version 3.0
 * Augmentor - version 3.0